What Is Stuttering?

 Since stuttering is not something we generally outgrow, professional intervention is essential.
 Most intervention is “behavioral.”
 After an evaluation, the speech therapist will teach specific skills or behaviors that lead to improved oral communication.
 Some clients are taught to control or monitor the rate at which they speak.
 Others are instructed to breathe at a rhythmic pace.
 Singing has sometimes been found to be effective as well.

-Please contact us to discuss how a simple online speech therapy screening may provide you with the perfect solution.
+Schedule an introductory call to discuss how a simple screening may provide you with the perfect solution.

 “I used to dread giving presentations at work.
 After working with a Great Speech therapist, I am proud of my public speaking skills.”